 After the nutritionist has gathered all the necessary information, they will then be able to identify any areas of your current diet that require modification and make the necessary recommendations.
-This may involve small changes, such as switching from whole milk to almond milk or replacing high fat meat with lean meat, or increasing consumption of green leafy vegetables.
+This may involve small changes, such as switching from whole milk to almond milk or replacing high-fat meat with lean meat or increasing the consumption of green leafy vegetables.

 Contact us to get started.
 416-929-6958